Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Unfortunately, a cascade of damaging events takes place when the synovium is irritated.
 In this cascade, there is an increased blood flow to the joint, which may make the area feel warm.
 White blood cells leave the blood and enter the joint capsule.
 Here they release inflammatory chemicals.
 As a result, the articular cartilage may be damaged.

 Temporary inflammation is generally beneficial because it helps an injury to heal.
-Chronic or excessive inflammation is harmful and can damage body structures.
+Chronic or excessive inflammation can be harmful and can damage body structures.

-Like rheumatoid arthritis, lupus (systemic lupus erythematosus, or SLE) is an autoimmune problem.
+Like rheumatoid arthritis, lupus (also called systemic lupus erythematosus, or SLE) is an autoimmune problem.
 The body attacks healthy body tissue, such as the synovium.
-Although lupus can be a serious condition and can cause problems in several parts of the body, the swelling in a joint and the joint damage are generally less severe than in rheumatoid arthritis.
+Although lupus can be a serious condition and can cause problems in several parts of the body, the swelling in a joint and the joint damage are often less severe than in rheumatoid arthritis.

 In gout, a substance called uric acid builds up in the blood.
 There are many possible causes of an increased uric acid level.
 They include dietary factors, obesity, certain medical conditions and medications, genetics, and age.